Key Project Outcomes: Grant – Complex Communication Needs

 Individuals with an intellectual disability diagnosis, unmet complex communication needs (i.e. no robust communication system in place) and behaviours which can be seen as challenging are cited as some of the most difficult to include in NDIS planning.
 This project aimed to bridge the gap in awareness and information about the NDIS by developing accessible information targeted to the needs of this group.

-Key Findings/ Recommendations for this target group
+The Key Findings and Recommendations for this target group were:

 - There is a need for explicit NDIS planning related language and also planning processes themselves to be embedded in AAC systems.